leechseed/_setsunadev/_DIRECTORY OF DIR/_wicked_figures_dir/_wicked_figures_template_docs/_wicked_figures_process_order.md

 # Here is a draft of the process order of taking wicked sources and processing them for the purpose of placing them into the next edition of the X_1 build

 1. Generate a full and comprehensive summary of the book
-   1. Provide an extensive and highly detailed overview of...
+   1. Provide an extensive and highly detailed overview of _book_
+      1. use chatgpt's standard summarizer
 2. Generate a full and comprehensive summary of the book using Summary_Template
    1. Provide a comprehensive and detailed overview of the above text using the Summary_Template
 3. Combine the two summaries